Azure/SimuLand/1_prepare/configureM365Defender.md

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_09_mdi_console.png)

 4. You should be able to add a username and password to connect to your Active Directory Forest.
 These credentials are used by the MDI sensor when it is installed on an endpoint.
 If you have not deployed your Active Directory yet, you can still set this up.
+SimuLand creates a few users while deploying the lab environment.
+If you are using the default users, here is [the information for every user](https://github.com/Azure/SimuLand/blob/main/2_deploy/aadHybridIdentityADFS/azuredeploy.json):

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_10_mdi_onboard_wait.png)